-- Have you achieved the learning outcomes for Unit 5? - How do you know? - curriculum to further support your trainee teachers' learning? - equity and inclusivity?
+- Have you achieved the learning outcomes for Unit 5? - How do you know? - · What can you do now to deepen your knowledge and skills in reviewing your subject curriculum to further support your trainee teachers' learning? - What are some of the issues to consider when reviewing your subject curriculum to ensure equity and inclusivity?